Harold Harmsworth, 1st Viscount Rothermere: Press baron

-Support for revising post-First World War treaties
+Relationship with Stephanie von Hohenlohe and support for Hungary

 In the spring of 1927, while playing roulette at a casino in Monte Carlo, Rothermere met the Princess Stephanie von Hohenlohe, who soon became his mistress.
-The meeting at the roulette table was not an accident as the princess von Hohenhohe had gone to Monte Carlo with the aim of seducing Rothermere, and had done extensive research on Rothermere's love life before she had even met him.
-Honenlohene bribed a former mistress of Rothermere's, Annabel Kruse, to ensure that she had a seat at the same roulette table with him.
-At the time he met her, Rothemere was barely aware that Hungary even existed and was unable to find it on a map, requiring Hohenlohne to show him where Hungary was.
-When Hohenlohne showed him Hungary's location, he revealingly remarked: "You know, my dear, until today I had no idea that Budapest and Bucharest are two different cities".
+The meeting was no accident; Hohenlohe had gone to Monte Carlo with the aim of seducing Rothermere, and had done extensive advance research on his love life.
+She bribed a former mistress of Rothermere's, Annabel Kruse, to ensure that she had a seat at the same roulette table with him.
+At the time he met her, Rothermere was barely aware that Hungary even existed and was unable to find it on a map, requiring Hohenlohe to show him where Hungary was.
+When Hohenlohe showed him Hungary's location, he revealingly remarked: "You know, my dear, until today I had no idea that Budapest and Bucharest are two different cities".
 Under the influence of his mistress, Rothermere took up the cause of Hungarian revanchism against the Treaty of Trianon as his own.

 The Hungarian leaders were determined to undo the Treaty of Trianon, but the weakness of the Hungarian military made war impossible as an option.
 In the 1920s, the Royal Hungarian Army consisted of 9 brigades with no tanks, no heavy artillery and no aircraft whose potential opponents were a total of 60 divisions from Romania, Yugoslavia and Czechoslovakia.
 Moreover, Romania, Yugoslavia and Czechoslovakia all had alliances with France.
 As such, the Hungarians had turned to other means to advance their desire to undo the Treaty of Trianon such as seeking the support of more powerful states.
-Hohenhole, a beautiful woman known for her charm and greed, had been hired by Hungarian intelligence with orders to win over influencers of British public opinion, which led to the assignment to seduce Rothermere.
-Rothermere strongly supported revision of the Treaty of Trianon in favour of Hungary.
+Hohenlohe, a beautiful woman known for her charm and greed, had been hired by Hungarian intelligence with orders to win over influencers of British public opinion, which led to the assignment to seduce Rothermere.
+Rothermere strongly supported revision of the Treaty of Trianon in Hungary's favour.
 On 21 June 1927, he published an editorial in the Daily Mail, "Hungary's Place in the Sun", in which he supported a detailed plan to restore to Hungary large pieces of territory that it had lost at the end of the First World War.
 That bold pro-Hungarian stance was greeted with ecstatic gratitude in Hungary.